-Renowned and unique in its vast scope and easily accessible for students and the general public alike, the collection has grown to well over 6,000 artists' publications and is currently housed in its own study room on the fifth floor of the School's Sharp Building.
-Included in it are books, multiples, video and audio recordings, digital works and periodicals, all created over the last five decades by artists of local, national, and international significance.
-You can search reference books and exhibition catalogs, all related to artists' books and housed within the collection, by using the John M. Flaxman Library's catalog.
+Renowned and unique in its vast scope and easily accessible for students and the general public alike, the collection has grown to well over 12,000 artists' publications and is currently housed in its own study room on the fifth floor of the School's Sharp Building.
+Included in it are books, multiples, video and audio recordings, digital works, and periodicals, all created over the last six decades by artists of local, national, and international significance.
+You can search the John M. Flaxman Library's catalog to find reference books and exhibition catalogs related to artists' books as well as all materials housed within the collection.

 Most recently we've added about 200 artists' stamps, a practice coming out of mail art and greatly influenced by Ray Johnson and the New York Correspondence School.
 Though many of these items pass through the hands of the general public, including mail carriers, their main function is to serve as a creative networking tool for experimental artists on a national and international level, and their use began at a time when the mail was one of the few available options for communicating across the world.

 Some titles in the Joan Flasch collection are categorized "Restricted Access" due to the condition or rarity of the item.
 To view these please contact email@example.com or call 312.899.7486; prior notification of one working day is necessary.

 All material is non-circulating.

 During the semester

 Monday-Thursday, 9 a.m-7:00 p.m.